059: Operations (II)

 - For everything else: Empower people to use good judgment.

-Of course, easier said than done.
+Easier said than done.

 What are your Operations insights?